tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Core_Concepts_Service_And_Networking.md

 __Reserved instances__ provide a discount when you reserve a certain amount of __computing power__ (measured per hour) for a one- or three-year period while __Savings Plans__ provide a discount when you commit to spending a __certain amount__ (measured in dollars per hour) for a one-or three-year period.

+#### Dedicated host vs dedicated instance

+**Dedicated Instance** runs on some dedicated hardware.
+Its not lockdown to you.
+If you stop/start instance, you can get some other hardware somewhere else.
+Basically, **the hardware is "yours" (you are not sharing it with others) for the time your instance is running**.
+You stop/start it, you may get different physical machine later on (maybe older, maybe newer, maybe its specs will be a bit different), and so on.
+So your instance is moved around on different physical servers - whichever is not occupied by others at the time.

+With **Dedicated Host** the physical server is basically yours.
+It does not change, it's always the **same physical machine for as long as you are paying**.

 ### AWS EC2 Auto Scaling and Healing

 #### Scaling